Carlos de Villegas: Frías administration

-These instructions, of a general nature, do not limit you in any way to take measures that good judgment advises in exceptional circumstances that could not be foreseen and that are left to your good sense and military expertise.—God save you.—Eliodoro Camacho.—Frías.Despite the victories achieved by the Frías administration and Villegas in different parts, riots and uprisings were growing in number, and much of the Department of Cochabamba was in turmoil, with notable and prestigious figures leading the insurgents, such as Belisario Antezana, Quintín Quevedo, and Miguel María Aguirre, who could effectively combat the forces of the then-constituted Government.
-Nevertheless, Villegas maintained his loyalty to the democratic presidency of Frías.
-On February 5, 1875, he was appointed Prefect and Commander General of the Department of Oruro, a position he resigned from on March 18 of the same year for health reasons.
-He was appointed President of the Martial Court on January 4, 1876, and Chief of Staff shortly after.
+Due to his victory, Villegas was warmly applauded by the government of Tomás Frías, "deserving to be considered one of the most capable men for public office."
+Villegas was given positions in the President's Secretariat as well as in the Ministry of War.
+Both of these positions were granted by Eliodoro Camacho, who signed documents on behalf of Villegas.
+Villegas' victory at Sipesipe was important for the government.
+However, despite the crushing victory inflicted upon the rebels, the revolution continued to spread across the country.
+Riots and uprisings grew in number, and much of the Department of Cochabamba was in turmoil, with notable figures leading the insurgents, such as Belisario Antezana, Quintín Quevedo, and Miguel María Aguirre.
+Nevertheless, Villegas maintained his loyalty to Frías.
+On 5 February 1875, he was appointed Prefect and Commander General of the Department of Oruro, a position he resigned from on 18 March for health reasons.
+He was appointed President of the Martial Court on 4 January 1876, and Chief of Staff shortly after.

 The Minister of War, Hilarión Daza, who was also the Chief of the First Battalion (Colorados), had through conspiracies risen to high positions and been designated the official candidate for the Presidency of the Republic.
-He kidnapped President Frías on May 4, 1876, and took control of the country.
-It is said that "Daza, following the tradition of those who seized power, proclaimed himself, by Decree dated the day of the coup, Provisional President.
-Disorder in the administration and the squandering of public funds began from then on.
-He appointed Jorge Oblitas as Secretary General and later formed his cabinet composed of the following ministers: José M. del Carpio for Foreign Relations and Government, Ignacio Salvatierra for Finance and Industry, Agustín Aspiazu for Justice, Worship, and Public Instruction, Carlos de Villegas for War; these individuals mitigated the disorder in the administration".
+He took control of the country on 4 May 1876.
+He appointed Carlos de Villegas minister of war; who attempted to mitigate the disorder in the administration".